 US-based IPVanish is an appealing VPN provider with a long list of features, including several that you won't often see elsewhere.

-IPVanish has a decent-sized network with 40,000+ shared IPs, and 1,600+ servers (up from 1,500 at the last review) in 75+ locations.
+IPVanish has a decent-sized network with 40,000+ shared IPs, and 2,000+ servers in 75+ locations.

 - Want to try IPVanish?
 Check out the website here

 A wide range of apps covers Windows, Mac, Android, iOS, even Amazon Fire TV, and IPVanish further provides a host of setup guides for routers, Linux, Chromebooks and other platforms.

 Feel free to install, configure and set up as many devices as you like – IPVanish has no fixed limits on the number of simultaneous connections you can make.
 We guess the company might get in touch if you reach 20 and are still going, but that's still a major improvement on the 5 device limit you'll get with many providers.

 Protocol support includes the turbocharged WireGuard, OpenVPN and IKEv2.
 (It’s good to see IPVanish has dropped the older and less secure protocols, especially PPTP).

 The company has been busy since our last review, and changes since then include new interfaces for the Android, iOS and Windows apps (a Mac update is on the way), a Favorites system for easier connections, easier navigation, privacy tweaks, improved localization (there’s now support for English, Spanish, German, Dutch and French) and the ability to contact support direct from the app.

 If you need help without waiting it’s good to know that 24/7 live chat is available, but even here, IPVanish delivers a little more than we expected.
 There's 7-day a week phone support (9am – 5pm CT, that's UTC -6), with numbers in the US, UK, Australia, Mexico, Spain and Brazil.